NuGet packages in the package registry

 • A personal access token or deploy token.
 For repository authentication:

-• You can generate a personal access token with the scope set to api.
+• You can generate a personal access token.

 • A name for your source.